 Mid-City has professional contractors and a team of design experts to provide the right service for you.
 Request Info

 Is shiplap in or out this year?
-This may be the great home design debate of 2019.

 Some caution that the white-hot farmhouse craze, with its heavy reliance on shiplap, may be cooling off as homeowners look for fresher fads to latch onto.
 Others contend that farmhouse design isn’t going away — it’s just getting a little more refined.

 Keep reading for some of the advantages of shiplap, as well as ideas for incorporating it into your next new build or remodel.

 Regardless of the trends, shiplap paneling remains a versatile material that has many benefits for homeowners.
 Its uses and benefits go beyond the well-planned accent wall and into other rooms in the home and to the home exterior.

 Hidden grooves form a secure, even fit between the boards, with just enough flexibility for the wood to safely expand and contract over time long after installing.
 Other factors continue to influence client interest in shiplap: